lee-blake/CME-Commitment-to-Change/Documentation/Deployment.md

 The Apache method should be nicer, it should not need to be running in a blocking manner like Django.
 Just use `sudo systemctl restart apache2` if you have changed the config and then `curl -v 127.0.0.1:80`

 ## Test Remote Access
 Once you have verified that the full Apache/Django stack works locally, test it from your host machine by visting `<public-ip>:80`.
 You will need to add the public IP to the Django option `ALLOWED_HOSTS` in either `settings.py` or `custom_settings.py`.

-After this, shutdown the system with `sudo shutdown now`
+If this IP is not static and you do not want it to change every time you start/restart the instance, set `ALLOWED_HOSTS = ["*"]`, but understand that such a configuration is [not suitable for production](https://docs.djangoproject.com/en/5.0/topics/security/#host-headers-virtual-hosting).